-I asked for the neighborhood cats to step up their game.
+I asked the neighborhood cats to step up their game.
 I pleaded with the local coyotes to come and hunt their fill.
-I called upon owl and anyone else who could assist me with this affliction before my landlady resorted to drastic measures.
+I called upon owl, and anyone else who could assist me with this affliction before my landlady resorted to drastic measures.

 Help arrived, unexpectedly, in the form of a starving stray cat many of you now know as Manitou (see Guess Who Came to Dinner).
-According to my cat Shaman (now in Spirit) Manitou was sent to assist me with my own personal growth.However I soon became aware that Manitou was also a claw-packing, rodent-terrorizing feline Sheriff.
-Practically from the very moment that I began feeding him Manitou demonstrated his gratitude by bringing me dead moles.
+According to my cat Shaman (now in Spirit), Manitou was sent to assist me with my own personal growth.However, I soon became aware that Manitou was also a claw-packing, rodent-terrorizing feline Sheriff.
+From the moment I began feeding him, Manitou demonstrated his gratitude by bringing me dead moles.
 I usually knew when I was about to receive another “present” because he would announce himself with a continuous litany of celebratory, but somewhat muffled meows.
-When he saw me he would run to drop the dead mole at my feet, which of course earned him lots of praise for his hunting skills.
+When he saw me he would run to drop the dead mole at my feet which of course earned him lots of praise for his hunting skills.
 And then I would have to build the spirit of the deceased mole a Bridge of Light while disposing of the physical remains.

 Soon I had no more mole problems in the yard.
 Over time, the construction of mole strip malls in the neighborhood ceased.
 Having run out of varmints close to home Manitou appeared to have expanded his territory for several blocks—he had the Molehill Gang on the run.
 With a new (and deadly) Sheriff on patrol the rats in the cellar left town, too.

 I cudgeled my tired brain for ideas.
 This rat was too big and too savvy to be enticed into a glass jar like the little one before.
-I did not have a trap big enough and something told me this rat would not take the bait anyway.
-By now the rat had moved around a bit under the bureau and his tail was sticking out.
-For one second I thought about grabbing him Turtle Man-style (live action!), but decided that I would probably hurt the rat trying to drag him out from under.
-(Later I realized just how tired and rattled I was—I never once thought of sending Reiki to the rat or the situation.)
+I did not have a trap big enough, and something told me this rat would not take the bait anyway.
+By now, the rat had moved around a bit under the bureau, and his tail was sticking out.
+For one second, I thought about grabbing him Turtle Man-style (live-action!) but decided I would probably hurt the rat trying to drag him out from under.
+(Later, I realized just how tired and rattled I was—I never once thought of sending Reiki to the rat or the situation.)

-By now Manitou could hear the wheels turning in my mind and he wanted to help.
-He kept saying “we” and the image I received was of both of us having a fine game of rat hunting.
+Manitou could hear the wheels turning in my mind, and he wanted to help.
+He kept saying “we,” and the image I received was of us having a fine game of rat hunting.
 I kept telling him there was no “we”—that I was most emphatically NOT joining in any cat/rat games.

 My brain said, “Rats like small, dark places, they help them feel safe.
 What do you have that would work?”
-And suddenly I realized that I had some poster mailing tubes right in the room with me!
-I grabbed one that was large enough to give the rat a feeling of safety without being too small to turn around in, and placed it with the opening up against the side of the bureau—all while being avidly watched by Manitou.
-I began to wonder if he had set me this test just to see what I would do.
+Suddenly, I realized that I had some poster mailing tubes right in the room with me!
+I grabbed one that was large enough to give the rat a feeling of safety without being too small to turn around in and placed it with the opening up against the side of the bureau—all while being avidly watched by Manitou.
+I began to wonder if he had set me this test to see what I would do.

 I began by talking to him and mentally showing him images of what I wanted him to do.
-I told him that he had been carried into a place where three cats lived, and that one of them was a half bobcat (thankfully Cougar was sleeping peacefully, blissfully unaware of what was taking place a room away) that he did not want to meet.
-I promised the rat if he went into the tube I would take him outside and release him so that he could have a second chance at life.
-Then I swept a stick under the bureau to encourage him to head toward the tube, which he did, and with a thump he went right in.
+I told him that he had been carried into a place where three cats lived and that one of them was a half bobcat that he did not want to meet (thankfully, Cougar was peacefully sleeping, blissfully unaware of what was taking place a room away).
+I promised the rat if he went into the tube, I would take him outside and release him so that he could have a second chance at life.
+Then I swept a stick under the bureau to encourage him to head toward the tube, which he did.
+With a thump, he went right in.

 I lifted the tube and took a peek.
-Looking right back at me was a very scared rat face which reminded me so much of my former rat companions that I felt sorry for him.
-I promised him once again that he was safe, and popped the top on, effectively sealing him in the mailing tube.
-Manitou once again said, “What are we going to do now!?”
-And once again I said, a lot more forcefully, “There is NO WE!
+Looking back at me was a very scared rat face which reminded me so much of my former rat companions that I felt sorry for him.
+I promised Rat once again that he was safe, and popped the top on, effectively sealing him in the mailing tube.
+Manitou once again said, “What are we going to do now?”
+Once again, I said (a lot more forcefully), “THERE IS NO WE!
 I am going outside to give him another chance, and you are going to stay here.”

-By now it was 10:00 p.m.
-With the mailing tube containing the rat held securely in one hand I tried to stroll nonchalantly down my well-lit street, praying that none of my neighbors would look out their windows and wonder what I was doing.
+By now, it was now 10:00 p.m.
+With the mailing tube containing the rat held securely in one hand, I tried to stroll nonchalantly down my well-lit street, praying that none of my neighbors would look out their windows and wonder what I was doing.

-The rat was quiet and so was I—but the dog on the corner started barking his fool head off.
-I mentally sent reassurance to the dog in hopes of calming him down, but he was having none of it—indeed it may have created the opposite effect as I thought I detected an increase in the bark’s pitch and determination.
+The rat was quiet, and so was I, but the dog on the corner started barking his fool head off.
+I mentally sent reassurance to the dog in hopes of calming him down, but he was having none of it—indeed, it seemed to create the opposite effect as I detected an increase in the bark’s pitch and determination.
 I figured I had better hurry up and let the rat out somewhere safe before one of my neighbors decided to find out what was causing the dog to bark so much.

 Despite the fact that we were now several houses away from his, the dog continued to bark incessantly.
 My anxiety crept up a notch as I felt the seconds ticking by.
 I had no idea what my neighbors might do or think if they discovered me trying to turn a rat out into the green belt.